Let's start with George Will who

 recently wrote a column, That rock in the

 health-care road?
-It's called the Constitution
+It's called the Constitution. an excerpt:

 Would it be constitutional for the government to legislate compulsory calisthenics for all Americans?
 If not, why not?
 If it would be, in what sense does the nation still have constitutional, meaning limited, government?